Yes, you can!! With a little planning you can go through this fun season enjoying everything you love and avoid the extra pounds!

 • Before heading out to the parties (because I know those invites have likely started rolling in and the office treats are being put out) eat something healthy and filling!
 This can be a half cup of Greek yogurt with a sprinkling of granola, half of a banana with your favorite nut butter or a half serving of your favorite fruit smoothie!
 (What?!?!
 You don’t have a favorite fruit smoothie?
 Check out my blog!
 In honor of trying to be better at keeping it current I posted a green fruit smoothie recipe today!)

-• Limit the holiday dessert to one, and be mindful of serving size.
 Maybe try sharing with someone too!
 What is great that I see at many restaurants now, are the dessert minis!
 So think on those terms and enjoy your sweet!

-• Build your own plate!
 Add more fruit and veg, avoid sauces, and use a dessert plate! –It’s much smaller!

-• Bottom line; remember this time of year is a time for joy!
+Remember this time of year is a time for joy!
 So get out there (especially since you likely are having a moment away from the craziness of home!) and chat with friends, old and new!

 Happy Healthy Holidays!